Stacy H. Schusterman: Philanthropy

+In 2015, Schusterman joined her mother, Lynn Schusterman, as co-chair of the Charles and Lynn Schusterman Family Foundation, "the largest Jewish family foundation in America", with her mother.
+In 2018, she took over as Chair.
+During her tenure, she has expanded the Philanthropies giving in K12 education with focus in race and equity, and funding for criminal justice and voting rights.

+In the past, Schusterman and her then-husband support the Winter Relief Program of the American Jewish Joint Distribution Committee in Eastern Europe, including Ukraine and Moldova.

 Political activity

 Schusterman is a top donor for advocacy group Democratic Majority for Israel (DMFI), and donated $1.55 million to the organization.
 Schusterman has donated to a variety of political candidates, including Democratic politicians such as Representatives Hakeem Jeffries and Shontel Brown and Republicans such as Senators Jim Inhofe and John Barrasso.
-Schusterman serves on the board of trustees of the American Israel Public Affairs Committee (AIPAC).
+Schusterman served on the board of trustees of the American Israel Public Affairs Committee (AIPAC).
 Schusterman is a supporter of LGBT rights and has called for Congress to pass the proposed Equality Act.
 Schusterman also helps fund National Parent Union and financial donor of most charters in Tulsa.

 She supported Oklahoma State Question 820 to legalize recreational marijuana in Oklahoma.

 In a March 2024 Jewish Funders Network meeting in Tel Aviv, Israel, Schusterman expressed a belief that pro-Israel advocacy should be prioritized, saying "we need to not shy away from explaining Israel’s story on the Hill and with our non-Jewish friends.”